MOSES * EGYPT * SPAETH

 By OVE VON SPAETH

 New discoveries with interesting finds concerning the enigma of Moses are re-establishing important historical coherence - being now presented in the book-series 'Assassinating Moses'.
-In these books a unique historic material is vitalising the both fantastic and dramatic background for Moses in Egypt.
+In these books a unique historical material is vitalizing the both fantastic and dramatic background for Moses in Egypt.
 Moses belongs to the most well-informed and spiritual personalities of our early history.

 The vast amount of new, exciting information about the fate and mystery of Moses were found after thorough investigations lasting many years.
 The great uncovering was executed by tracking down the many, often repressed sources and relate them to the recent conquests of research.